 How Many Servings Does the Pitcher Make?

-This beer margarita recipes serves anywhere between 4 and 6 people, depending on glass size and thirst level.
+This Corona margarita recipes serves anywhere between 4 and 6 people, depending on glass size and thirst level.

 Can Beer Margaritas Be Made By the Glass?